-A second theory that could explain the effect of income on teenage risky sexual behavior is the idea that teens from higher-income households have better prospects than their peers, so they behave in ways that will protect their future.
-Teenagers from wealthy families have been shown to have both better health and greater academic success than their counterparts (Dahl and Lochner, 2005), predicting better futures for them in terms of longevity, health, economic well-being, and overall quality of life.
-Because they have brighter futures, high-income teens are, in theory, less likely to partake in risky behaviors since becoming pregnant or contracting an STD could result in large opportunity costs.
-This theory reiterates the above hypothesis and also suggests that the effect of income on a teen's behavior is stronger for those with higher academic performance will be more affected since they have more to lose.
+A second theory that could explain the effect of income on teenage risky sexual behavior is the idea that teens from higher-income households have better future outlooks than their peers, so they behave in ways that will protect their future.
+Teenagers from wealthy families have been shown to have both better health and greater academic success than their counterparts, predicting better futures for them in terms of longevity, health, economic well-being, and overall quality of life.
+Because they have more optimistic futures, high-income teens are less likely to partake in risky behaviors since becoming pregnant or contracting an STD could result in large opportunity costs.
+This theory reiterates the above hypothesis and also suggests that children with higher academic performance will be more affected by income since they have more to lose.
 Because of this we also hypothesize that the coefficient describing the effects of PVT score will be negative, and the coefficient of the interaction between PVT score and income will be positive.